OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-03.md

 For,

-> “Whoever wishes to enjoy life
+> “He who would love life
 > and see good days,
 > Must keep their tongue from evil
 > and their lips from speaking deceit.